 What would it take to do an official LTS release?

 The simple answer is funding.
-For OISF to commit to a LTS release of 2, 3 or 5 year or so, we need to be able to have someone working on it.
-This means there is a financial commitment.
+For OISF to commit to a LTS release of 2, 3 or 5 year or so, we would need to be able to have someone working on it.
+This means there is a significant financial commitment.

 We estimate this at about USD 100k/year.

-Of course a lot depends on how long an LTS branch would be maintained, what sort of work would and would not be done and how many of these branches would exist in parallel.
+Of course, a lot depends on how long an LTS branch would be maintained, what sort of work would and would not be done, and how many of these branches would exist in parallel.

-This cost is for:
+This cost comes from: